 - electrical installation work has been performed on the high voltage electrical installation.

-The pre-commissioning inspection ensures that the installation, related electrical equipment and protective equipment have correct certification and comply with certification documentation and appropriate standards.
+The pre-commissioning inspection ensures that the installation, related electrical equipment and protective equipment comply with appropriate standards.

 A list of a Australian high voltage installation accredited auditors.